 We weren’t meant to be going to Ibiza.
 We were meant to be going to Porto, Portugal, but we reached a point where we needed to decide whether to stick or twist with Porto.
 Portugal wasn’t accepting the NHS Covid Vaccine Pass, so we decided to change the destination to Ibiza to minimise the faff of travelling by not having to get a PCR test on entry.

-As it happens, about a week after we changed the flights, Portugal changed their stance and started to accept the NHS Covid Pass.
-We opted to stick with Ibiza because it’s not somewhere we wouldn’t normally choose to go.
+About a week after we changed the flights, Portugal changed their stance and started to accept the NHS Covid Pass.
+We opted to stick with Ibiza because it’s not somewhere we wouldn’t usually choose to go.
 After all, it’s just a place to go to party, right?

 What can you do in Ibiza if you don’t want to party?

 Ibiza isn’t just a party island even though it appears it’s the only thing Ibiza is famous for!
 There are all sorts of things to do in Ibiza if you’re looking for more than just a party or a laze on the beach.
 We hired a little Fiat 500 from Keddy to get us around the island.
 It appears everyone else did the same.
 Ha!
 The Fiat 500 must be the most popular vehicle on the island!

 1 | Pretend You’re on the Lookout for Pirates

 First up on our list of things to do in Ibiza is to visit the pirate towers.
 Ibiza became known as the “The pearl of the Mediterranean” because of the value of goods that could be stolen from the island by Pirates.
 Ibiza’s answer came in the form of these pirate towers.